- Death date

 - Radio astronomy

-Karl Jansky was born on October 22, 1905, and he is most famous for discovering radio waves emanating from the Milky Way in 1931, using a radio telescope, a foundational event in the field of Radio Astronomy.
-He attended the University of Wisconsin and received a BS in physics in 1927, and began working at Bell Telephone Laboratories in Holmdel, New Jersey in 1928.
+Karl Guthe Jansky, born on October 22, 1905, is most famous for discovering radio waves emanating from the Milky Way in 1931, using a radio telescope, a foundational event in the field of Radio Astronomy.
+He received a B.S. in physics at the University of Wisconsin in 1927, and began working at Bell Telephone Laboratories in Holmdel, New Jersey, USA, in 1928.

-In the early 1930s at Bell Telephone Laboratories, Karl Guthe Jansky was investigating the noise in the radiotelephone transmissions across the Atlantic Ocean.
+In the early 1930s at the laboratories, Jansky was investigating the noise in the radiotelephone transmissions across the Atlantic Ocean.
 He distinguished three types of static: crashes from local thunderstorms, a steadier and weaker static from the combined effect of distant storms, and a weak hiss of unknown origin.

 Jansky died on February 14th, 1950, at 44 years old due to kidney failure in Red Bank, New Jersey.
 In honor of Jansky’s discovery, the unit of radio-wave emission strength was named the jansky.
 There is also a crater on the moon named Jansky after him.